inadequatebamboo/dingus/README.md

 # Dingus

 ## About
-Dingus is a higly customisable chatbot in Discord that uses LLM models and Ollama to generate responses to users.
+Dingus is a highly customisable chatbot in Discord that uses LLM models and Ollama to generate responses to users.
 ## Requirements
-### 2. Ollama
+### 1. Ollama
 For the AI features, install ollama

 `curl -fsSL https://ollama.com/install.sh | sh`
-### 1. Python dependencies
+### 2. Python dependencies
 To install all requirements, do `pip install -r requirements.txt`

+### 3. Discord bot
+Please set up your Discord bot on the developer portal [here](https://discord.com/developers/applications)

 ## Installation
 ### 1. Clone the repository
 `git clone https://github.com/inadequatebamboo/dingus.git`